25 Experts Reveal The True Nature of Narcissists

 Final Words

-A strange behavior of narcissists: They cannot hear you praising people; they must quickly pull them down.
-If they can’t, they’ll be irritable until they can belittle that person’s achievement.
+A strange behavior of narcissists: They cannot hear you praising others; they tend to quickly pull down the person you’re praising.
+If they can’t, they’ll be irritable until they find a way to belittle that person.

 If you’re dealing with a narcissist, do not convince yourself that you can change them for the better.
 You cannot.